 Step 1: Open the model page

-Navigate to Flux 1.1 Pro Ultra on PicassoIA.
+Go to Seedream 4.5 on PicassoIA.
 No account setup is required to run a first test.

 Step 2: Write a photographic prompt

 Structure your prompt as subject, environment, lighting, camera specs, film emulation.
-Example: "Woman in white linen dress standing at villa doorway, late afternoon backlight, Canon 85mm f/1.8, Kodak Portra 400 film grain, warm golden tones, visible fabric texture, 8K"
+Example: "Woman in white linen dress standing at a villa doorway, late afternoon backlight, Canon 85mm f/1.8, Kodak Portra 400 film grain, warm golden tones, visible fabric texture".

 💡 Pro Tip: Run 4 to 6 generations at the same prompt before selecting your favorite.
 Even the best models have variance, and your best result is rarely the first one.